Kelly Robson is an award-winning short fiction writer whose work

 as well as numerous issues of Solaris and volumes of

-québécois.
-A member of the editorial board of ReS Futurae,
+.
+A member of the editorial board of ReS Futurae, the only academic

-the only academic journal of science fiction studies in French, he is also
+journal of science fiction studies in French, he is also an associate member

-Institute for Science, Society and Policy, and a part-time professor at the
+Society and Policy, and a part-time professor at the University of Ottawa's

 As a writer, he is the author (under his own name) of twenty-nine books,